 - If there is an in interest in the research scientist track, one letter should be from someone who is familiar with your research background.

 - Standard Dean's letters of progress in courses are not considered letters of recommendation.

 All application materials must be sent through ERAS.
 No paper applications or supporting materials sent directly to the UCLA GI Fellowship Program will be accepted.

 Applicants will receive notification regarding application document status and interview dates in August.
-We will hold interviews between September and October.
+We will hold interviews in September.

 Qualified candidates must, at the time of application, be in one of the following categories:

 - ECFMG J1 Visa applicant at the time of application submission